 The automotive industry is transforming through Quality 4.0, using technologies like Artificial Intelligence (AI), the Internet of Things (IoT), and Big Data to enhance efficiency and quality in production lines.
-This approach is making automotive assembly faster, more reliable, and reducing errors.

 1. Real-Time Monitoring and Predictive Maintenance